alan-turing-institute/vehicle-grid-integration-webapp-private/infrastructure/README.md

 This will delete all Azure resources and any data stored on these resources will be lost.

+## Step 3.
+Optionally configure DNS for a custom domain name.

+You can add a custom domain name to the frontend.
+For example, we manage DNS with [CloudFlare](https://www.cloudflare.com/en-gb/multi-cloud/azure/).

 ### Running the webapp locally